bayan-97/reading-notes2/class401/class4011.md

 #  reduce method

-*The reduce() method executes a reducer function (that you provide) on each* *element of the array, resulting in single output value.*
+*The reduce() method take  each* *element of the array, resulting in single output value. and has accumulator to response by it
-Reduce comes with some terminology such as reducer & accumulator.
-The accumulator is the value that we end with and the reducer is what action we will perform in order to get to one value.

 `const array1 = [1, 2, 3, 4];`
 `const reducer = (accumulator, currentValue) => accumulator + currentValue;`